 It is generally understood in a research university that production of new knowledge is the paramount criterion for promotion and continuing appointment even though this is not explicitly stated.
 The application of criteria for librarians cannot and should not share this emphasis.
-The library faculty supports the professorial faculty in this production of new knowledge through its functions of selecting, acquiring, organizing, and retrieving recorded knowledge.
+The role of the Library Faculty is to strengthen and enhance the teaching, research, and service functions of the university.
+Librarians supports the professorial faculty in this production of new knowledge through its functions of select, ing, acquireing, organizeing, and-retrieveing, preserve, and provide access to recorded knowledge; they also teach, publish, conduct research, and contribute to the advancement of the profession.
 In many cases, it is more appropriate and even crucial that a librarian contribute to the improvement of the practice of academic librarianship rather than produce new knowledge.
 Therefore, most library faculty should demonstrate professional ability and contributions to the profession rather than be expected to exhibit a body of research.